O Dinos

 There are 2 main design challenges:

-1. Parents often"zone out" when engaging with children's content
+Parents often"zone out" when engaging with children's content

-2. Parents do not know enough about school-readiness skills their children need to learn
+Parents do not know enough about school-readiness skills their children need to learn

+2 parents experimented with this prototype and recommended us to make it more interactive.
 We also learned from librarians that dinosaurs are among the top 3 most popular themes for children.
 Hence, we changed our main character from a kangaroo to dinosaurs.

 The second iteration contained activities for children to engage with their surrounding and opportunities for parents to engage with tasks by sticking egg stickers.
-We even dabbled with gen AI to provide songs and customizations to the overall experience.
+We even dabbled with Gen AI to provide songs and customizations to the overall experience.

 However, children can quickly get distracted by their surroundings, especially when they have fun toys near them.
 We also found the parents not very engaged in the storyline because it didn't have a strong plot.

-1. Parents often"zone out" when engaging with children's content [Found a solution!]
+Parents often"zone out" when engaging with children's content [Found a solution!]

-2. Parents do not know enough about school-readiness skills their children need to learn
+Parents do not know enough about school-readiness skills their children need to learn

 To expedite the illustration process, I used our in-house AI image generator to create the backgrounds, and I drew the dinosaur figures on the foreground.